Homepage > Journal > The best programming languages for product managers

 • Necessities

-• Risks.
+• Risks

-Even when all these issues can't be deduced from the code, they're certainly much easier to communicate if you use the same terms.
+Even when all these issues can't be deduced from the code, they're much easier to communicate if you use the same terms.

-So much for theory.
-Practice is much more unobvious for a simple reason.
+So much for theory, practice is much more unobvious for a simple reason.

 With so many technologies choosing one over the other will always radiate excessive subjectivism.